 We will be using a sample student mark sheet as our dataset to demonstrate all the methods throughout the article.
-Where we will try to calculate the number of backlogs each of the students carries.
+We will try to calculate the number of backlogs each of the students carries.

 So, without having any further discussion let’s dive straight into the methods all one by one.